asadovka/cyb_web2/docs/Vision_and_Scope.md

 **_Search in 134 M transactions in 2 blockchain systems with 135 parsed tokens.
 Database size : 369 GBs_**

+Where:

-where transactions are the number of all indexed transactions from all blockchains connected to Cybernode, blockchain systems - all blockchains processed by Cybernode, tokens - all unique tokens from all blockchains indexed, database size - size of Cassandra (index) database.
+1. Transactions - number of all indexed transactions from all blockchains connected to Cybernode.
+2. Blockchain systems - all blockchains processed by Cybernode.
+3. Tokens - all unique tokens from all blockchains indexed.
+4. Database size - size of Cassandra (index) database.

 There are 3 main widgets below the status string describing the cryptoeconomy, registers and portfolio:
 1. Total market cap [billions of USD] - is a summ of all token capitalizations, valuated in USD.